 In 1916, Panerai secured a patent for Radiomir, a radium-based paint that glowed in the dark.
 This proved vital in the development of Panerai's signature luminous index, designed to be easy for Italian naval officers to read underwater.

-What people didn't realise at the time was that the luminous material used in Panerai's indexes contained radium.
+What most people didn't realise at the time was that the luminous material used in Panerai's indexes contained radium.
 We now know that radium is one of the world's most radioactive and dangerous chemical elements.
-But back then it wasn't known to be toxic and was actually even considered healthy.
+But back then it wasn't known to be toxic particularly harmful, despite research teams taking precautions when investigating it.

 The Panerai watches made with this radioactive substance are still radioactive today.
 And, since radium has a half-life of more than 1600 years, they will continue to be radioactive for a long time.

-Ironically, the indexes on these radioactive watches don't glow in the dark anymore.
-This is because the zinc sulphide in the paint has worn out.
+Ironically, the indexes on these radioactive watches don't glow in the dark anymore because the zinc sulphide in the paint has worn out.
 Despite being radioactive and no longer luminous, many collectors consider these original watches to be the best Panerai watch style because of their exclusivity and historical relevance.

 Panerai stopped using radium and switched to a new self-luminous tritium-based substance called Luminor in 1949.